List of Sword Art Online characters: Mito

 An anime original character for the Progressive movies, Misumi is Asuna's classmate in middle school who consistently ranks number 1 in her school examinations.
 Although she looks like an impenetrable beauty and honors student to most students, she and Asuna regularly play video games after school on the roof after Asuna discovers that Misumi is secretly a hardcore gamer who participates in local tournaments.
-Misumi was a beta-tester for Sword Art Online and goes by the name Mito in the game, and is the one who encourages Asuna to log in to SAO on the day of release so that they can play together.
+Misumi was a beta tester for Sword Art Online and goes by the name Mito in the game, and is the one who encourages Asuna to log in to SAO on the day of release so that they can play together.
 After the SAO players are trapped in the game by Kayaba, Mito and Asuna travel and train together in order to get stronger and eventually clear the first floor.
 However, due to an accidental encounter with a horde of pitcher plant monsters, Mito is forced to abandon Asuna in order to save herself, an act which she felt extremely guilty of.
 She later joins a party which takes part in the boss fight on the first floor and realizes during the fight that Asuna is also there and that she isn't dead.
 As Mito struggles to apologize to Asuna, Asuna reassures her that she wasn't wrong to do what she did after a pep talk by Kirito, and they join the fight with Kirito to defeat the first boss.
 When Asuna decides to follow Kirito up to the second floor, Mito bids her farewell and leaves with the other surviving participants of the boss battle.
+Her appearance in the main story becomes official after her return in the Unital Ring arc to help Asuna in the Unital Ring case while revealing she survived SAO during the events they went separate ways.
 Her original avatar in SAO resembles an old dwarf.